Chi-G/worksquare-fullstack-task/README.md

 ### Deadline

-Submit within 72 hours of receiving this task.
+Submit within 48 hours of receiving this task.

 ---

 ## Listings Data

 You will receive the `listings.json` file separately.
 Please create this file inside your backend project and use it locally to serve data.
+## Note
+you can use Ai to get your task done faster but ensure to document where Ai was used